-Problems with the heart and blood vessels are common – and can be very serious – in people with Marfan syndrome and many related disorders.
+Problems with the heart and blood vessels are common – and can be very serious – in people with Marfan syndrome and many related conditions.
 That’s why an early and accurate diagnosis is vital.

 The most common of these problems affects the aorta, the main blood vessel carrying blood from the heart to the rest of the body.
 Heart valves can also have problems.
 Less often, people have problems in blood vessels other than the aorta.